-Judging by these facts, Malaysian government is very busy trying to fight inappropriate content and censor them at ISP levels.
+Judging by these facts, the Malaysian government is very busy trying to fight inappropriate content and censor them at ISP levels.
 However, with a Malaysian VPN by your side, you can bypass these internet censorship laws and access services without any fear of being blocked.

 Which Malaysian ISPs support VPN?

 There are different ISPs providing internet services to internet users in Malaysia.
 These ISPs include V-telecom, Celcom, Digi, Maxis, Umobile, VDSL, and many others.
-These ISPs support VPN providers if they do not violate Malaysian laws and work in accordance to the rules of telecoms regulator MCMC.
+These ISPs support VPN providers if they do not violate Malaysian laws and work in accordance with the rules of telecoms regulator MCMC.
 In the near future, ISPs could start tracking the online activities of internet users in Malaysia because there is a possibility of new data retention laws.

 Watch EPL Online in Malaysia